-The first question I get in class that helps me differentiate the serious students of tap from the rest is, “what can use to practice at home?”
+The first question I get in class that helps me differentiate the serious students of tap from the rest is, “what should I use to practice at home?”

 This question lets me know that the student understands the importance of practice and is looking for a way to make it happen away from tap class!

-I developed it after becoming disillusioned with all of the portable floor options listed below.
-Now I can practice or perform anywhere in my house or elsewhere just by sliding this floor behind the driver’s seat or into the trunk.
+I developed them after becoming disillusioned with the tap floor options listed below.
+Now I can practice or perform anywhere just by sliding this floor behind the driver’s seat & setting off.

-Best of all, you can get this board for under $100 before shipping.
-You can even order custom sizes & colors!
+Best of all, you can get my tap dance floors without paying extra for shipping.
+You can even customize the color!

-Visit the Portable Tap Dance Floor site to learn more about this floor and to see pictures of it in action.
+Visit the Portable Tap Floor Store to learn more about my tap floors and to see videos of them in action.

 #2 – The Stagestep Portable Tap Board

-This is my favorite board when it comes to sound, though the material on the top does tend to slow my tap dancing down a bit.
+This used to be my favorite board, though the material on the surface tends to slow my tap dancing down a bit.

 #3 – Jubilee Dance Floors